-The CČD operating principle is called "charge-coupling."
+The CCD operating principle is called "charge-coupling."
 Finite amounts of electrical charge called "packets" are created in specific locations in the silicon semiconductor material.
 Each specific location, called a

-'orage element," is created by the .d of a pair of gate electrodes very close to the surface of the silicon at that location.
+"storage element," is created by the field of a pair of gate electrodes very close to the surface of the silicon at that location.
 By placing the storage elements adjacent to each other, in a line for instance, voltages on the adjacent gate electrodes can be alternately raised and lowered and cause the individual charge packets beneath them to be passed from one storage element to the next (Figure 2).
 Since each charge packet may be of different size, the line of elements becomes a very simple analog shift register.
 All CCDs are basically shift registers, and because the transfer of charge from each storage element to the next adjacent element is very efficient, the amount of charge in each packet stays substantially the same, even after it has been passed from one element to as many as a thousand sequentially adjacent elements.
 Since the amount of charge in each packet is unique, the string of charge packets can represent analog information.
 The device is, in a sense, storing that information until it is delivered as an electrical signal from the charge detector built into the device at the end of the charge-coupled register.

-This shift register performance is the sic characteristic of CCDs used in unalog signal processing and memory devices.
-Figure 3 shows a diode-gate structure by which information is put into and taken out of the CCD register to allow operation in an electronic sys-
+This shift register performance is the basic characteristic of CCDs used in analog signal processing and memory devices.
+Figure 3 shows a diode-gate structure by which information is put into and taken out of the CCD register to allow operation in an electronic system operating with currents and voltages rather than with the chargepackets manipulated in the CCD itself.